ACM40960/project-YeswanthKaki/README.md

-# AI image recognition of sign language and sentiment analysis using NLP
+# AI Image recognition of Sign Language and Sentiment analysis using NLP

 To classify images of static letter hand posture using neural networks and thereby using a text classification model to analyse the emotions of handicapped people